SheffieldML/GPc/README.md

 All the tutorial optimisations suggested take less than 1/2 hour to run on my less than 2GHz Pentium IV machine.
 The first oil example runs in a couple of minutes.
-Below I suggest using the highest verbosity options <code>-v 3</code> in each of the examples so that you can track the iterations.
+Below I suggest using the highest verbosity options `-v 3` in each of the examples so that you can track the iterations.

 <h1>Examples</h1>